 Worldwide, there are millions of people suffering in humanitarian crises.
 Many of these people are in urgent need of international assistance to survive.
 Most of these people suffer hidden from the eyes of the world public.
-A record 339 million people will require humanitarian assistance and protection in 2023 - a significant increase from 274 million people at the start of 2022.
+At the start of 2025, some 307 million people are in need of humanitarian assistance and protection.

 DONARE would like to draw your attention to some of the world's worst humanitarian crises.
 You will find concise profiles of humanitarian emergencies around the world on the following pages.
 The profiles include background information, summaries of the current humanitarian and security situation, and links to earmarked appeals for donations from United Nations agencies and international non-governmental organizations focusing on emergency relief.